anirbanc96/main/content/_index.md

 I am Fifth Year Ph.D. student in the [Department of Statistics and Data Science](https://statistics.wharton.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/) working under the supervision of [Prof. Bhaswar B. Bhattacharya](http://www-stat.wharton.upenn.edu/~bhaswar/).

-Feel free to get in touch !
+Feel free to get in touch!